-From the 1960 R360 Coupe, a micro car Mazda sold in Japan as well as Mazda’s first passenger car, to the 2017 Mazda CX-5, Mazda has had a long history with the color red.
+From the 1960 R360 Coupe, a micro car Mazda sold in Japan as well as Mazda’s first passenger car, to the Mazda’s current lineup, Mazda has had a long history with the color red.
 Red has deep roots in the Japanese culture, as it denotes strength, passion and is even used to depict the sun in the Japanese national flag.
 Believing paint color is one of the key elements of form, Mazda was determined to create the world’s most beautiful red when developing the new Soul Red Crystal.

 Let’s Do This a Different Way